santysangro/quantumEngineeringProject/README.md

 # Simulation of a Hydrogen Molecule Using Logical Qubits

-Welcome to our project's repository.
+Welcome to **Group 6**'s repository!
+**Our goal** - Simulation of a Hydrogen Molecule using Logical Qubits.

+In this repository, we provide all the code we developed while researching the hydrogen molecule and constructing our hamiltonian circuits.
+To observe our circuit and our results, run the Jupyter Notebook file as described in [Running](#running).

+Contributors: Yair Chizi, Alexandru Cîrjaliu-Davidescu, Antreas Ioannou, Santiago Sangro
+Institution: Delft University of Technology, Faculty of Applied Sciences, Minor Programme Quantum Science and Quantum Information

 ## Dependencies and Installation

 #### 0. Python
 This project is coded in Python.
 For installation, please consult: https://www.python.org/.
 If Python version is lower than 3.14, pip might need to be installed separately.
 Try the following command, or visit https://pypi.org/project/pip/.
 ```
 python -m ensurepip --upgrade
 ```

 #### 1. Qiskit
 Required for creation and running of quantum circuits.
 For more information, please consult: https://docs.quantum.ibm.com/guides.

 Can be installed via pip: